Transport in Rwanda: Your Complete Guide

 1. City Buses and Minivans

-• Outside Kigali: In smaller towns and cities, minibuses (locally called coasters) run between main hubs like Musanze, Huye, Rubavu (Gisenyi), and Kibuye.
+Outside Kigali: Minivans (locally called “coasters”) connect main towns like Musanze, Huye, Rubavu (Gisenyi), and Kibuye.
+They are cheap and frequent but can get crowded.

 2. Motos (Motorcycle Taxis)